thatfloflo/typst-pc-letter/README.md

 ## License

 The `pc-letter` package is free and open-source, licensed under the MIT License.
-See the file [`LICENSE`](./LICENSE) for mor information.
+See the file [`LICENSE`](./LICENSE) for more information.

 ## Change log